Last Updated on April 21, 2023

-Eumelanin is the pigment responsible for the black color in Cane Corsos.
+Eumelanin is the pigment responsible for their black color.

 The brindle dilutes, and also the liver or tawny coat colors and patterns are all caused by recessive genes and are thus rarer to find.

-Do Cane Corso puppies’ coats change colors as they age?
+Do their coats change colors as they age?

 Yes, Cane Corso puppies’ coats do change colors as they age, but this happens very gradually and not drastically.